DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/robot/socket.rst

 Vision sends back ``DAOAI_MODE_AUTO_CALIBRATION = 11``, it means Vision is under correct process.
 Else if, Vision sends back ``DAOAI_DONE_AUTO_CALIBRATION = 33``, it means Vision collected enough poses for calibration mode, this status ends the auto calibration mode in robot.
-If Vision replies anything other than 11 or 33, that means Vision and robot are under different process, robot will resends ``RC_START_AUTO_CALIBRATION = 4`` to restart auto calibration prcess.
+If Vision replies anything other than 11 or 33, that means Vision and robot are under different process, robot will resend ``RC_START_AUTO_CALIBRATION = 4`` to restart auto calibration process.

 **RC_GUIDANCE_CALIBRATION**